 If they don’t have any idea about the budget, you can give a fee range.

-8. Who is the decision maker and project manager of this project?
+8. Who is the design decisions maker and project manager of this project?

 This will help you figure out how long the command change is and to whom you will be reporting.